rchalaaa/custom-screensaver/README.md

 </div>

-## What's new in this fork
+## About This Fork

+This fork is a complete remake of **custom-screensaver-aerial** originally created by aabytt.

+It focuses mainly on improving the overall user experience and application customization, featuring a fully redesigned modern user interface that makes settings easier to find and configure.

+Several confusing options from the original project, such as temporary apply modes, have been removed to simplify the experience.
+Now there is only one straightforward option to enable or disable the screensaver.

+### Improvements & Features

+- Completely redesigned modern UI
+- Simplified configuration experience
+- Automatic language synchronization between the app and settings
+- Individual toggles for on-screen information:
+  - Video title
+  - Description
+  - Time
+  - Date
+- Adjustable text scaling for better content fitting
+- Multiple built-in fonts included
+- Support for custom user-installed fonts
+- Enhanced customization options throughout the application

+The goal of this fork is to provide a cleaner, simpler, and more customizable experience while preserving the beauty of the original Aerial screensaver project.

+## Features from aabytt/custom-screensaver-aerial

 - [190+ aerial videos](https://aabytt.github.io/aerial-preview/) from different sources.
-- Modern TV-friendly configuration UI without Enyo/Moonstone.
-- One-click enable/disable with reboot persistence.
-- 40+ locales for OSD.
+- 40+ locales for OSD
-- Source type selection, including FullHD/4K SDR and Dolby Vision.
+- Source type selection (FullHD/4k SDR or Dolby Vision)
-- OSD controls for language, opacity, fields, and custom fonts.
 - Requires root and Homebrew channel
-- Compatible with webOS 5 (2020), webOS 6 (2021), webOS 22 (2022), webOS 23 (2023)
+- Launch screensaver immediately for testing

 ## Disclaimer

 - App replaces original webOS screensaver.
 Use at your own risk.

-## Features

-- Enable or disable the custom screensaver from a single setting.
-- Automatically applies or unapplies the screensaver whenever the app opens.
-- Automatically manages the Homebrew boot script for persistence after reboot.
-- Launch screensaver immediately for testing
-- Custom OSD fonts: add `.ttf` or `.otf` files to `assets/`, then rebuild so they appear in the UI.
+- Requires root and Homebrew channel
+- Compatible with webOS 5 (2020), webOS 6 (2021), webOS 22 (2022), webOS 23 (2023)

 ## How to install